martinarisk/di/dependency_injection/README.md

 ```

 ### Transient:
 A new instance is created every time the dependency is requested.
-Use NewTransientDependencyInjection.
+Use `NewTransientDependencyInjection`.
 ```go
 func NewTransientDependencyInjection(di *DependencyInjection) *DependencyInjection
 ```